Flu shots, preventive care, and emergency services are important parts of staying healthy during the COVID-19 pandemic.

 Kaiser Permanente emergency departments remain fully open, available, and safe.
 People in need of emergency care should not avoid or delay it.

-Our care teams have been redesigning the way we deliver quality care to you.
+Our care teams have been redesigning the way we deliver high-quality care to you.
 Many important health needs can be met at home with a video visit or scheduled phone appointment.
 Kaiser Permanente members can also use secure email, e-visits, and, in some regions, chat online with a clinician, to receive care from the safety of their homes.

 For those who come to our facilities, we’re working hard to make sure you can get the care you need in the safest way possible.
 This includes symptom screening, physical distancing, and enhanced cleaning and disinfection at all of our facilities, as well as requiring all who enter our facilities to wear a mask.
 See what to expect the next time you come in for a visit, and visit kp.org for more information on options for safely getting the quality care you know and trust.